10-Q 1 agl-20230930.htm 10-Q agl-20230930

 Stockholders' equity (deficit):

-The condensed consolidated balance sheets include assets and liabilities of consolidated variable interest entities (“VIEs”) as agilon health, inc., together with its consolidated subsidiaries and variable interest entities (the “Company”), is the primary beneficiary of these VIEs.
-The condensed consolidated balance sheets include total assets that can only be used to settle obligations of the Company’s consolidated VIEs totaling $1.48 billion and $703.30 million as of September 30, 2023 and December 31, 2022, respectively, and total liabilities of the Company’s consolidated VIEs for which creditors do not have recourse to the general credit of the primary beneficiary of $1.23 billion and $462.40 million as of September 30, 2023 and December 31, 2022, respectively.
+The condensed consolidated balance sheets include assets and liabilities of consolidated variable interest entities (“VIEs”) as agilon health, inc., together with its consolidated subsidiaries and VIEs (the “Company”), is the primary beneficiary of these VIEs.
+The condensed consolidated balance sheets include total assets that can only be used to settle obligations of the Company’s consolidated VIEs totaling $1.60 billion and $1.07 billion as of June 30, 2024 and December 31, 2023, respectively, and total liabilities of the Company’s consolidated VIEs for which creditors do not have recourse to the general credit of the primary beneficiary of $1.36 billion and $930.6 million as of June 30, 2024 and December 31, 2023, respectively.
 See Note 14 for additional details.

 See accompanying Notes to the Condensed Consolidated Financial Statements.